Undergraduate research and internship

 An internship (ENV 408) or research project (ENV 485) is required for all the Environmental Science (BS) and Environmental Studies (BA & BS) degrees at Northern Arizona University, along with the minor in Environmental Science.
 This requirement is designed to give senior students real world experiences in environmental programs.

 NAU students have done internships and research projects all over the world.
 They have worked for cities, tribes, states, NGOs, and federal agencies, studying everything from pronghorn antelope to hazardous waste management.
 In terms of topics, you are only limited by your imagination.
 For help finding an internship or research project relevant to your interests, talk to professors in your emphasis area (check out the faculty directory or ask professors in your current ENV classes for guidance) or talk to your academic advisor.
+We have also recently created a new partnership with the McDowell Sonoran Conservancy that provides a range of research and conservation internship and capstone project opportunities (for more information, contact Dr. Helen Rowe).

 Option 1: Internship (ENV 408)